Note: This post may contain affiliate links. Please see my disclosure page for more details.

 If traveling by public transport, double check schedules and holidays

 This goes more for if you’re in a foreign country and aren’t super familiar with the holidays.
 This has happened to me multiple times, luckily to no catastrophe, since I wasn’t traveling by plane these times.
 I once got stranded at a bus station in Kosovo with no onward bus; luckily, a kind Albanian guy arranged a ride for me to my destination (for free, I might add!)
-I also almost got stuck in Singapore with no passport due to this mishap!
-Jeez, I really need to learn my Muslim holidays.
+I also almost got trapped in Singapore with my passport stuck at the embassy due to this mishap!
+Jeez, apparently I really need to learn my Muslim holidays.

 Physically touch all your necessities before you leave